jpsca/tcom/docs/en/docs/guide/arguments.md

-# Component Attributes
+# Component Arguments

-More often than not, a component takes one or more attributes to render.
-Every attribute must be declared at the beginning of the component with `{#def attributes #}`.
+More often than not, a component takes one or more arguments to render.
+Every argument must be declared at the beginning of the component with `{#def arguments #}`.
 The syntax is very similar to the declaration od a python function:

 ```html+jinja title="components/Form.jinja"
 {#def action, method='post', multipart=False #}